webmarketingroi/optimizely-x-cli/README.md

 Optimizely-X-CLI was proudly developed by Optimizely Solutions Partner, [Web Marketing ROI](https://webmarketingroi.com.au).
 This tool is orignally based on the [optimizely-cli](https://github.com/FunnelEnvy/optimizely-cli) project by FunnelEnvy.

+## Features

+### Local file system

+Optimizely-X-CLI uses local files for the experiment and variation code (CSS & javascript).
+These include the variation javascript (variation.js) and experiment global.css and global.js.
+Variations, experiments and projects are in a nested directory structure which mimics Optimizely’s structure.
+Metadata for these elements are stored in json files – specifically project.json, experiment.json and variation.json files.
+Since everything is on the local filesystem you can obviously your favorite editors and source control tools to write, manage and share everything.

+### Command Line Executable

+Optimizely-X-CLI includes a command line executable, `optxcli`.
+Optxcli will create the local project experiment and variation structure for you, host the local variation for debugging, and publish to Optimizely.

+### Local Hosting & Script Injection

+Injecting the experiment and variation code directly into the local browser makes for faster development & debug cycles. `optxcli` includes an `express.js` based server that will compile and host a variation locally, and will generate a GreaseMonkey or TamperMonkey compliant user script to inject the CSS and JS into any page.
+Make a code change and refresh the browser – your variation changes will be immediately applied without restarting the server.

+Targeting a page served over https?
+Not a problem!
+Optxcli includes a self-signed certificate and can host over ssl with the `-s` option.

+Script injection works by writing CSS and JS elements into the page, and targets any page which has an `optcli=activate` parameter.
+You can therefore run the variation code against any page by appending this parameter.

+### Embedded Javascript

+The `variation.js` and `global.js` files can contain embedded javascript (ejs), and are compiled before local hosting or being sent to Optimizely.
+That means you can use iterators or other logic expressions directly in your template.

+### Assets

+As part of the of EJS templates, you can create an `assets.json` file in your experiment directory with key / value pairs.
+These will be available for interpolation when the javascript files are compiled.
+This  can be handy when you write a test where you have to replace lots of images.

+### Publish

+With the `push-experiment` command `optxcli` lets you push your code directly to Optimizely via the REST API.
+You’ll have to have an API personal token with the appropriate permmissions issued for the project of course.
+Once the code is in Optimizely you’ll want to go in and adjust the other test parameters (targeting, activation conditions, etc) per your test requirements.

 ## Installation